 The assessment also allowed the validation of results by comparing output from the modelling tool with known results from one of the physical factory scenarios.

-The assessment approach adopted by Forster Roofing was completed in four main steps:
+The assessment approach adopted by Forster Group was completed in four main steps:

 - A modelling exercise to outline the process involved in using the model and conducting the assessment